-Launched in July 2012, Inspiring the Future initially covered secondary schools and colleges in England, but has recently been extended to Scotland and there are plans to extend to Wales, Northern Ireland and the Isle of Man.
+Launched in July 2012, Inspiring the Future initially covered secondary schools and colleges in England, but is now available in Scotland, Wales, Northern Ireland and the Isle of Man.
 There has also been interest from a number of other countries wishing to use the system and discussions are currently underway.
+See our International section.

 Inspiring the Future now enables us to run a number of campaigns and themed weeks encouraging employers and volunteers from specific sectors, professions and demographics to sign-up, working with schools and colleges to engage their young people.
 These include:

 Apprenticeships – Running year round campaigns in schools and colleges, encouraging them to invite current and former apprentices to talk with young people about what an apprenticeship is and how you apply for one.